Variable Interpolation

 You can extract values from response bodies and use them in subsequent test cases.
 This is particularly useful for authentication flows, where you need to extract a token from a login response and use it in subsequent API calls.

-To export a value from a response body, use the export
+To export a value from a response body, use the export property in your request:

 export: